 Drying or Roasting Tomatoes in the Oven

 This is quite an easy dish to bake.
 It just takes time – a very slow oven and a few hours to spare.
+It is best done on a Sunday afternoon, or a cold evening.
 The results are very yummy.
 The drying of the tomatoes intensifies their flavour, and you end up with a burst of ruby red goodness in your mouth.
 Intense.

 The time it takes to cook depends on the size of the tomato – obviously bigger tomatoes take longer to cook.
 It also depends on the stage at which you want to stop the baking.